Cost Per Wear – Shoe Edition

 I wrote a whole post when I got them!

 Best day in them: I wore them clubbing one day and it was the best night-out I had in a long time!
 In the past, I always felt the need to wear heels or pumps when going out clubbing or partying.
 For whatever reason, I decided to give these a spin that day.
 Ah! the sweet, sweet liberty of dancing away in flats.
 I think the trick is to wear an easy, breezy, swingy dress and flats.
 Yes, everyone else towered over me!
 Every other girl looked knock-out in high heels and sexy dresses.
 But, you know what?
-I smiled more, I hugged more, I laughed more!
-I even ran around to fetch my drink from the bar!
+I smiled more, I danced more, I laughed more!
 I call them my ‘Liberty Shoes’ now. 🙂

 Cost per wear: I think I wore them 5 or 6 times now.
 The cost per wear on these is still a whooping $70.
 They were bought in Febraury 2016.
 I really don’t know why I haven’t worn them more often.
 Maybe, it’s because they live in a box.
 Also, if I did not have these other pair of sole society flats, I’d wear them more on casual outings.